travigd/documentation/dotnet-api/writing-to-a-stream.md

 The members on `EventData` are:

-- `Guid **EventId**` - A unique ID for the event.
+- `Guid EventId` - A unique ID for the event.
 This is used in idempotency checks (see below).

-- `string **Type**` - The name of the event type. This can be used later for [pattern matching in projections](wiki/Pattern-Matching-%28Projections%29), so should be a &ldquo;friendly&rdquo; name rather than a CLR type name, for example.
+- `string Type` - The name of the event type. This can be used later for [pattern matching in projections](wiki/Pattern-Matching-%28Projections%29), so should be a “friendly” name rather than a CLR type name, for example.

-- `bool **IsJson**` - If the data and metadata fields are serialized as JSON, this should be set to true.
+- `bool IsJson` - If the data and metadata fields are serialized as JSON, this should be set to true.
 Setting this to `true` will cause the projections framework to attempt to deserialize the data and metadata later.

-- `byte[] **Data**` - The serialized data representing the event to be stored.
+- `byte[] Data` - The serialized data representing the event to be stored.

-- `byte[] **Metadata**` - The serialized data representing metadata about the event to be stored.
+- `byte[] `Metadata` - The serialized data representing metadata about the event to be stored.

-##Appending to a stream in a single write
+## Appending to a stream in a single write

 The `AppendToStreamAsync` and `AppendToStream` write events atomically to the end of a stream, working in an async and blocking manner respectively.

 The parameters are:

-- `string **stream**` - the name of the stream to which to append.
+- `string `stream` - the name of the stream to which to append.

-- `int **expectedVersion**` - the version at which we currently expect the stream to be in order that an optimistic concurrency check can be performed.
+- `int `expectedVersion` - the version at which we currently expect the stream to be in order that an optimistic concurrency check can be performed.
 This should either be a positive integer, or one of the constants `ExpectedVersion.NoStream`, `ExpectedVersion.EmptyStream`, or to disable the check, `ExpectedVersion.Any`.
 See [here](Optimistic-Concurrency-&-Idempotence) for a broader discussion of this.

-- `IEnumerable&lt;EventData&gt; **events**` - the events to append.
+- `IEnumerable<EventData> `events` - the events to append.
 There is also an overload of each method which takes the events as a `params` array.